abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 The cloth above is heavy duty Nylon.
 Though Nylon melts in the laser cutter, it's still able to retain a lot of the detail of the source image.
-Since Nylon melts, this helps a bit as it cauterizes the edge of the fabric, where it cuts, to make a nice seal.
+Since Nylon melts when heated, this helps to make resulting patch more robust as it cauterizes the edge of the fabric to make a nice seal.

 <details><summary>Materials list</summary>
   <p>